EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 The `delete` command accepts any [shortcut](#backup-id-shortcuts) to identify backups.

+> **IMPORTANT:**
+> If the specified backup has dependent block-level incremental backups,
+> those backups and all their dependents will also be deleted during this operation
+> as they would effectively become unusable for recovery with a missing parent in its chain.

 ## `keep`

 If you have a backup which you wish to keep beyond the retention policy of